Escapism (album): Singles

 "Your Skin" was released as the album's third single on 13 May 2013.

 Reception

 Critical response

 Escapism received generally positive reviews from music critics.

 Commercial performance

-The album debuted at number two on the Danish Album Charts, selling 626 copies in its first week.
-This was described as "a surprisingly weak start" by Ekstra Bladet, who said that the music industry crisis was to blame for its poor sales.
+The album debuted at number two on the Danish album charts, selling 626 copies in its first week.
+This was described as "a surprisingly weak start" by Ekstra Bladet, which said that the music industry crisis was to blame for its poor sales.
 First week sales figures for Escapism were more than 9,000 copies behind the second week of the 2013 compilation of MGP Junior, Denmark's wildly popular junior singing competition.
 The week also saw poor performances from all other new releases.
 The album fell to number nine the following week, and stayed in the top forty for five weeks.

 Track listing

 Personnel

 Credits adapted from the liner notes of the CD edition of Escapism.